nostrumbiodiscovery/pele_platform/docs/build_docs/source/installation/index.rst

 We have several ways available to run pele_platform from Singularity containers.
 This method is ideal for running pele_platform and PELE software on HPC systems.

-If you are interested in learning more, please contact with it@nostrumbiodiscovery.com.
+If you are interested in learning more about it, please contact it@nostrumbiodiscovery.com.

 Last stable release from source code